MESAHub/mesa-website/03-starting.markdown

     ./re x942

-This resumes the run from model 942, but this time the run will stop when our other condition is statistfied, when the central hydrogen drops below 1e-3.
+This resumes the run from model 942, but this time the run will stop when our other condition is satisfied, when the central hydrogen drops below 1e-3.
 This will happen at about model number 1050.

 ## Saving a model

-Remember that the photo file is a machine readable binary that is not designed for portablity to different machines or even to different versions of MESA.
+Remember that the photo file is a machine readable binary that is not designed for portability to different machines or even to different versions of MESA.
 So we need another way to save a model so we can use it later, perhaps as a starting model for later runs, or to send to someone for them to use with their own copy of MESA.
 For example,